graph90/fiatEliminator_BitBoyEdition/README.md

 - **APK File:** Available in the main repository directory.
 - **Main Game Files:** Located in `app/src/main/assets`.
   - `index.html` - The main HTML file for the game.
-  - `styles` folder - Contains the stylesheet for the game's appearance.
+  - `styles` folder - Contains the stylesheet for the game's look.
   - `scripts` folder - Contains `main.js`, which includes the core game code.